 5.11.3 Potential Solutions

-5.11.3.1 Solution-1

 This solution involves defining new performance metrics to evaluate performance of a CCL for its optimal execution.
 This enables operators to track the effectiveness of closed loop automation, identify areas for improvement, and make informed adjustments to CCL functionalities.

 These new metrics are as follows: